Hillel said: Do not separate yourself from the community.

 Based on members’ interests and passion, we have increased opportunities for direct action, focusing primarily on local Baltimore and Maryland issues such as educating our youth, marriage equality, homelessness/hunger/poverty, and green initiatives.

-Below is a list of a few of our projects.
+Below is a list of a few of other projects.
 Please join us in some or all of these endeavors; in addition, please let us know of your own passions and interests.
 It all starts with one person.

 - The BSS Casserole Program—Started in 2009 with an initial delivery of 20 frozen homemade casseroles, members at the synagogue and our neighbors in the adjacent Roland Park neighborhood prepare homemade casseroles, which are then delivered to Our Daily Bread in Baltimore the 4th Sunday of every month.
 Anyone can be part of this once-a-month program that takes minimal effort but provides major impact in feeding the hungry in our city.
 Recipes can be found here.
-Contact Marisa Sheingate at email@example.com to sign up for a email reminder and more information.
+Contact Bob Brown at firstname.lastname@example.org to sign up for a email reminder and more information.

 - Reading Partners–More than a dozen BSS members volunteer weekly throughout Baltimore in this highly successful program to boost children’s rates of literacy learning.
 It’s also a lot of fun!
 For more information, contact email@example.com or visit readingpartners.org.